LIIIs4ma/threader3000/README.md

 - Automatically run on open ports
 - Show which retry you are currently on
 - No open port scan flags has verbose
+- Would you like to try well-known ports again?
 - OOP

 ## Can I use this tool to scan Facebook or other websites I don't have permission to scan?